-13. Estimate the total amount by which this proposed rule would increase /decrease either revenues /expenditures for the agency during the current biennium (in dollars): Explain the net impact of the proposed changes to the budget of your agency/department.
+13. Estimate the total amount by which this proposed rule would increase / decrease either revenues / expenditures for the agency during the current biennium (in dollars): Explain the net impact of the proposed changes to the budget of your agency/department.

-This will decrease expenditures.
+This will have no impact on revenues or expenditures.